ytakefuji/Oauth2.0-GoogleDrive/readme.txt

-Python programs are able to list files on Google Drive folder (oauth2_list.py), upload file from local to Google Drive(oauth2_upload), download file from Google Drive to local (oauth2_down.py), delete file on Google Drive (oauth2_delete.py).
+Python programs using PyDrive are able to list files on Google Drive folder (oauth2_list.py), upload file from local to Google Drive(oauth2_upload), download file from Google Drive to local (oauth2_down.py), delete file on Google Drive (oauth2_delete.py).
 You should download json file of web application client from google development site: https://console.developers.google.com/cloud-resource-manager